 Image via Barbara Barry (A pretty combination of green-grays and yellow-beige)

-Irene and I are working on my White is Complicated eBook.
+When Irene and I were working on my White is Complicated eBook.
 We got to a section and she said "You need to explain that more thoroughly, people are literalists".

 And she's right.